Best Online Master’s Degrees in: Biochemistry

 The University of Saint Joseph was also recognized as the top online master's degree in biochemistry for library and research support.
 The school's Pope Pius XII Library offers a number of electronic resources such as information databases, research guides, e-journals, and tutorials.
 Distance learners can also take advantage of interlibrary loans to access research material not available at Pope Pius XII Library.
 Librarians are available to assist online students via e-mail or telephone.
 In addition, students who are able to travel to campus can set up research appointments and take advantage of full circulation privileges.
 For these reasons, the University of Saint Joseph was chosen as the top school in this category.

-The best online master’s degree in biochemistry for faculty credentials is the University of Saint Joseph.
-Ranked among the top 100 regional universities in the North by U.S. News & World Report in 2012, the school’s strong faculty is the foundation of their academic reputation.
-All professors in the biochemistry master’s program have their doctorate and are specifically trained to work with distance learners.
+The best online master's degree in biochemistry for faculty credentials is the University of Saint Joseph.
+Ranked among the top 100 regional universities in the North by U.S. News & World Report, the school's strong faculty is the foundation of their academic reputation.
+All professors in the biochemistry master's program have their doctorate and are specifically trained to work with distance learners.
 The school also values selecting instructors who have experience working in both a professional and academic setting.
 This ensures students receive a balanced education that includes both theoretical and practical instruction.
 With all this, the University of Saint Joseph was awarded the top position in this category.

 Graduates of the University of Saint Joseph join a community of more than 13,000 alumni.
 After graduating, students can take advantage of benefits such as continued career development services, complementary access to the athletic center, library services, and discounted insurance rates.
 Graduates also have the option to mentor current students, attend on campus events and networking mixers, and volunteer around campus, helping to create a strong and supportive community.
 All of these factors contributed to the University of Saint Joseph's selection as the best online master's degree in biochemistry for alumni engagement.